antoniollmarques/ReSTWebServiceAuto/restTests/README.txt

 maxItems, the maximum of items per page that will be verified.

 'pages', 'itemsPerPage' and 'words' parameters were created since web service structure could be changed (or we can use this framework to test another similar web service).
 'words', this was the implemented solution with the time constraints.
-It is not the best approach to check HTTP GET response messages.
+It is not the best approach to check response messages.

 - TestHash